 What are the DNA tools used in biotechnology?

-DNA polymerase: This is a class of enzymes that synthesise new strands of DNA based on a template strand and according to complementary base-pairing rules.
+3. DNA polymerase: This is a class of enzymes that synthesise new strands of DNA based on a template strand and according to complementary base-pairing rules.
 DNA polymerase adds free nucleotides one at a time.
 As it moves along a template strand, it attaches the complementary nucleotide to make a new strand.
 This is used in amplifying DNA during PCR.

 What are the main DNA techniques and vocabulary in biotechnology?

-Annealing: This is the process of when two pieces of DNA as joined/hybridised via complementary base pairing rules (from overhanging sticky ends).
+1. Annealing: This is the process of when two pieces of DNA as joined/hybridised via complementary base pairing rules (from overhanging sticky ends).
 The two pieces are joined by weak hydrogen bonds only, and therefore temporarily.
 It is a biochemical process of bonding two segments of DNA at an optimal temperature of 50-60ºC.

-STRs (Short Tandem Repeats): Sequences of DNA that repeat a certain number of times.
-They are highly variable segments of DNA, typical of non-coding and non-regulatory DNA that occur throughout the genome and contain repeats of the same sequence of several nucleotides, for exmaple, CTACTACTACTA etc. The number of times the sequence is repeated is unique in different individuals.
+4. STRs (Short Tandem Repeats): Sequences of DNA that repeat a certain number of times.
+They are highly variable segments of DNA, typical of non-coding and non-regulatory DNA that occur throughout the genome and contain repeats of the same sequence of several nucleotides, for example, CTACTACTACTA etc. The number of times the sequence is repeated is unique in different individuals.

-Micropipette: A tool that dispenses small amounts of samples into PCR tubes or into the wells of an electrophoresis gel.
+6. Micropipette: A tool that dispenses small amounts of samples into PCR tubes or the wells of an electrophoresis gel.
 The volume is adjustable to the microlitre, and the tips are removed after every use to avoid contamination.